“The Lord is just in all his ways: and holy in all his works. The Lord is nigh unto all them that call

 Saint Pope Pius X promulgated on 2 July 1911, the Motu Proprio, Supremi Disciplinae, relating to Holy Days of obligation.
-It reduced the number of non-Sunday holy days of Obligation from 36 to 8, which are as follows:
+It reduced the number of non-Sunday holy days of Obligation from 36 to 8.
+Later there were two

 2. December 25th: Nativity of our Lord Jesus Christ (Christmas)

 3. January 1st: Circumcision of the Lord and Octave of the Nativity